Process flowsheet optimization with surrogate and implicit formulations of a Gibbs reactor: Introduction

 \section{Introduction}

 The selection of optimal operating conditions is a fundamental task in chemical process design.
 This requires the minimization or maximization of an objective function subject to nonlinear and nonconvex constraints.
-While local solvers such as CONOPT \cite{Drud1985} and IPOPT \cite{Wchter2005} are capable of handling these problems, their convergence is very sensitive to model formulation, initial guess, and scaling factors.
+While local solvers such as CONOPT \cite{Drud1985} and IPOPT \cite{Wchter2005} can handle these problems, their convergence can be very sensitive to model formulation, initial guess, and scaling factors.
 In addition, flowsheet design equations usually contain complex nonlinear expressions, including logarithms, high-degree polynomials and bilinear terms.
 At certain variable values, these equations can be undefined, and their Jacobian can become singular, hindering convergence.

 Some methods to improve convergence of a full space flowsheet optimization problem and address sensitivity to initial parameters include using (1) sophisticated initialization routines and (2) model reformulation strategies, such as surrogate models and implicit functions.